piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Template naming and locations
 -----------------------------

-Template naming is just the same as the symfony template naming conventions, so you still have the syntax **bundle:controller:template** for templates.
+The template naming is just the same as the symfony template naming conventions, so you still have the syntax `bundle:controller:template` for templates.
 The only difference are locations of templates.

-Suppose that we want to render e.g **FooBundle:Default:index.html.twig**:
+Suppose that we want to render e.g `FooBundle:Default:index.html.twig`:

-1. The template name will be searched in current theme resources and if the given template name exists then this found template resource will be used.
+1. The template name will be searched in the current theme resources and if the given template name exists then this found template resource will be used.
-2. If the given template name can not be found in current theme resources then the default search process (just like the symfony does) will be performed, so finally a template resource from the **FooBundle** will be used.
+2. If the given template name can not be found in the current theme resources then the default search process (just like the symfony does) will be performed, so finally a template resource from the **FooBundle** will be used.

 ### Template syntax